bvonboyen/bvonboyen.github.io/projects.md

 A curated list of active and recent work:

-- **Soccer simulations app** — Bundesliga match/season simulation, transfering reinsurance practices to the real world
+- **Soccer simulations app** — stage: in production, Bundesliga match/season simulation, transfering reinsurance practices to the real world
-- **Healthcare memo pipeline** — proof of concept, dictation to structured report pipeline, combining text and data, using LLMs
+- **Healthcare memo pipeline** — stage: proof of concept, dictation to structured report pipeline, combining text and data, using LLMs
-- **FX TradeTech fair** — short interim stint, continuing industry dialogue on ALM and representing local Fintech in Barcelona
+- **FX TradeTech fair** — interim case, continuing industry dialogue on ALM and representing local Fintech in Barcelona
-- **Pension & ALM paper** — begin co-creating article on risk & performance sharing in pension funds
+- **Pension & ALM paper** — co-creating article on risk & performance sharing in pension funds

 For more details, browse here: